-Whereas our framework considers models' explanations in their most general form, the way in which an explanation is conveyed determines how humans process and interpret the information.
-This implies that some attack strategies might be more suitable for some type of explanations than for others.
+{\mfrr Whereas our framework considers the explanations of the models in their most general form, the way in which an explanation is conveyed determines how humans process and interpret the information \citep{doshi-velez2018considerations,zhang2021survey}. } This implies that some attack strategies might be more suitable for some types of explanations than for others.
 Moreover, the way in which an adversarial example is generated for an explainable machine learning model will also depend on the type of explanation.
 For these reasons, in this section we briefly discuss in which way an adversarial example should be designed depending on the type of explanation or the particular type of attack to be produced.

-\begin{itemize} \item \textbf{Feature-based explanations}: the highlighted parts or features need to be coherent with the classification, and correspond to (I) human-perceivable, (II) semantically meaningful and (III) relevant parts.
-A common criticism to feature-based explanations such as saliency maps is that they identify the relevant parts of the inputs, but no how the models are processing such parts \cite{rudin2019stop}.
+\begin{itemize} \item \emph{Feature-based explanations:} the highlighted parts or features need to be coherent with the classification, and correspond to (I) human-perceivable, (II) semantically meaningful and (III) relevant parts.
+A common criticism to feature-based explanations such as saliency maps is that they identify the relevant parts of the inputs, but not how the models are processing such parts \citep{rudin2019stop}.
 Thus, an adversarial attack could take advantage of this limitation.
-First, a particular region of the input can be highlighted to support a misclassification of the model and to convince the user (assuming that such region contributes to predict an incorrect class), which is interesting particularly for targeted adversarial attacks (that is, when the objective of the attack is to produce a specific incorrect output).
-An attack could also highlight irrelevant parts to mislead the observer, or generate ambiguous explanations by highlighting multiple regions or providing a uniform map, which are strategies well-suited for untargeted attacks (that is, when the aim is to change the output of the model, without any preference in the incorrect class).
+First, a particular region of the input can be highlighted to support a misclassification of the model and to convince the user (assuming that the region contributes to predict an incorrect class), which is interesting particularly for targeted adversarial attacks.
+An attack could also highlight irrelevant parts to mislead the observer, or generate ambiguous explanations, by highlighting multiple regions or providing a uniform map, which are strategies well-suited for untargeted attacks.